codyjrivera/int-dreal-artifact/OVERVIEW.md

 ```
    (the `--mount` option allows you to copy files to the host machine).

+### Run a Set of Getting Started Benchmarks (~5 min)
+In order to ensure the user's image is set up correctly, we offer a script
+that runs a subset of our benchmark suite on ∫dReal.
+The notable exclusions
+are `eth_colrank_unfair_01`, `svt_gauss_sat_00`, and `gauss_forall_00`.
+These benchmarks take more than 1 minute to run on the Ubuntu 24.04 laptop
+used to develop the artifact.

+To run these benchmarks, perform the following steps, starting from the
+top-level directory inside the container:

+1. Run `cd benchmarks`.
+2. Run `python3 getting_started_results.csv`.

+The results should appear in a table at
+`benchmarks/results/getting_started_results.csv`.
+A sample output
+should appear at `benchmarks/sample-results/getting_started_results.csv`.

+Comparing the results in `getting_started_results.csv` with Table 3, the
+performance trends are similar.

 ## Step by Step Instructions
 We detail how one can use our artifact to show our paper's claims in this
 section.

 ### Support for Claim 1 (can add integration to 𝛿-decision procedures)
+Our artifact provides an extended implementation of dReal 4 and IBEX, the
+underlying constraint programming library, to support adding integration
+to 𝛿-decision procedures.
+The most relevant files in our artifact implementing
+our extensions include the following:

+* `dreal4/dreal/solver`:
+    - `expression_evaluator.{cc, h}`.
+    - `integral_expression_evaluator.{cc, h}`
+* `ibex-lib/src/function`:
+    - `ibex_Eval.{cpp, h}`
+    - `ibex_HC4Revise.{cpp, h}`
+    - `ibex_IntegralEval.{cpp, h}`

 ### Support for Claim 2 (can use ∫dReal in verification and synthesis)
+Our paper describes a variety of case studies using ∫dReal, and our
+artifact contains the queries corresponding to them.
+We explicitly state
+this correspondance in the file `benchmarks/CASE_STUDIES.md`.

 ### Support for Claim 3 (performance evaluation of ∫dReal and other tools)